36kbCertifiedDumb/cli-website/README.md

 ---

 ## ▼ This repository is fully archived for educational purposes.
+   ▼ Technical demo and source code of
+     what happens when you make a website as lightweight as possible.
 <img src="https://data-love.yueplush.com/img/img1.png" width="350"><br>
 <br>
 Don't worry, I have prepared a separate repository for updates.<br>